kHarshit/kHarshit.github.io/_posts/2018-09-28-generative-models.md

 1. Compute the discriminator loss on real, training images
 2. Generate fake images
 3. Compute the discriminator loss on fake, generated images
-4. Add up real and fake loss
+4. Add up real and fake loss to get total loss
 5. Perform backpropagation + an optimization step to update the discriminator's weights

 **Generator (G) training**